Embedding calculus and grope cobordism of knots: Intermediate results

-Let $\Grop_n(M;\U):=\bigsqcup_{N\geq 1}\Grop^N_n(M;\U)$ denote the space of grope forests of any cardinality (the component $N=1$ is exactly the space of thick gropes).
-Taking underlying trees of all the thick gropes in a grope forest gives the \emph{underlying decorated tree map}

 This is a \emph{surjection} of sets: any linear combination of $\pi_1M$-decorated trees is realised by a grope forest on $\U$ (see Proposition~\ref{prop:uf-map}).
-Furthermore, in Proposition~\ref{prop:extended-KST} we extend the map $\psi$ from Theorem~\ref{thm:KST} to grope forests $\psi\colon\Grop_n(M;\U)\to \H_n(M)$.
+Furthermore, we extend the map $\psi$ from Theorem~\ref{thm:KST} to grope forests to obtain points $\psi(\forest)\in \H_n(M)$ (see Proposition~\ref{prop:extended-KST}).